BF-FrontEnd-class/agile-development-group2-hyf-rebuild/README.md

 > The Hack Your Future project involves reverse ingeniering and redesigning with
 > the goal of improving its functionality, user experience, and visual appeal.

-> Hack Your Future shares the aim to enable refugees and disadvantaged people to
+> <br /> > <br /> Hack Your Future shares the aim to enable refugees and
-> build digital skills for a career in web development, facilitate the
+> disadvantaged people to build digital skills for a career in web development,
-> integration of newcomers, and address the shortage of qualified workforce in
+> facilitate the integration of newcomers, and address the shortage of qualified
-> the IT sector.
+> workforce in the IT sector.

 ## Table of contents